 You don’t want an accident after bringing the beer home from a plane ride.

-Here’s a trick you can try that I found on YouTube:
+Here’s a trick I found on YouTube.

 Every time I drink carbonated drinks, I twist the can clockwise several times.
 It’s something I saw on Better Call Saul, but don’t know whether it’s reliable.
 It appears people have had mixed results.